Back To Search Results

 Enhancing Healthcare Team Outcomes

 The diagnosis and management of aggression are by an interprofessional team that may include a mental health nurse, psychiatrist, primary care and emergency providers, psychologist, pharmacist, and social worker.
 The treatment depends on the cause but in many cases, it may be psychiatric.
-Both medications and psychotherapy have been used to treat this disorder but relapses are common.
-Specialty care nurses including emergency room, psychiatric, and addiction will work with these patients, provide education to them and their families, and document changes for the team.
-Pharmacists review medications for dosage and interactions.
-They also participate in education.
-[Level 5] Many of these patients eventually run into legal problems because of their behavior.
-[25][26] Non psychiatric causes of aggression should be addressed by legal system.
-History of violence and aggression does predict future risk of violence and public health strategies could be oriented towards preventing access to firearms for individuals with a past history of violence.
+Both medications and psychotherapy have been used to treat some of the patients with mental illness with aggressive components but relapses are common.
+Specialty care nurses, including those in emergency departments, inpatient psychiatric units, and addiction programs, will work with these patients, educate them and their families, and document changes for the team.
+Pharmacists review medications for dosage and interactions and also participate in education.
+Many aggressive patients run into legal problems because of their behavior.[63][64]
+Non-psychiatric causes of aggression should be addressed by the legal system.
+A history of violence and aggression can increase the future risk of violence.
+Public health strategies could be oriented toward preventing access to firearms for individuals with a history of violence.

 References